EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

-\ActionFed first prepares the pre-trained weights of the device-side model ($\bm{w}_C^*$).
-The weights of $\bm{w}_C^*$ will be frozen during training to eliminate the transmission of the gradient from the server-side to device-side model $\bm{w}_C$ (Lines 4 and 5).
+\mytitle first prepares the pre-trained weights of the device-side model ($\bm{w}_C^*$).
+The weights of $\bm{w}_C^*$ will be frozen during training to eliminate the transfer of the gradient from the server-side to device-side model $\bm{w}_C$ (Lines 4 and 5).
 Then, the server-side model of each device will be trained independently with $K$ parallel workers.

-For each round $t$, if the transimission of activation is switched on (i.e. $t \mod \rho = 0$), then the output activation of $\bm{w}_{C,k}^*$ is generated, denoted as $\bm{a}_k^t$, and compressed to 8 bits, denoted as $\bm{z}_t^k$.
+For each round $t$, if activation transfer is switched on (i.e. $t \mod \rho == 0$), then the output activation of $\bm{w}_{C,k}^*$ is generated, denoted as $\bm{a}_k^t$, and compressed to 8 bits, denoted as $\bm{z}_t^k$.
 The compressed activation is uploaded to the edge server and is used to update the corresponding buffer (Lines 10-15).
 Alternatively, the edge server retrieves $\bm{z}_t^k$ directly from the buffer (Line 17).
-Using $\bm{z}_t^k$, \ActionFed will firstly dequantize $\bm{z}_t^k$ and provides the output $\bm{\hat{a}}_{k}^{t}$ to the server-side model for the training of $\bm{w}_{S,k}$ (Lines 19-22).
+Using $\bm{z}_t^k$, \mytitle will firstly dequantize $\bm{z}_t^k$ and provide the output $\bm{\hat{a}}_{k}^{t}$ to the server-side model for the training of $\bm{w}_{S,k}$ (Lines 19-22).

 Once a training round is completed by an edge server, it will send each $\bm{w}_{S,k}$ to the cloud.
 The cloud aggregates a new global server-side model (Lines 24-26).
-Finally, after $T$ rounds of training, the cloud obtains the optimal server-side model ($\bm{w}_S^*$) and concatenates it with $\bm{w}_C^*$ into a complete model $\bm{w}*$ (Lines 28-30).
+Finally, after $T$ rounds of training, the cloud obtains the optimal server-side model ($\bm{w}_S^*$) and concatenates it with $\bm{w}_C^*$ into a complete model $\bm{w}*$ (Lines 28-29).